MartinRixham/Datum/README.md

 This means that you don't have to worry about updating any of the data on the page when the data in the view model changes.
 This will happen automatically.

-Do be aware though, that dependencies are tracked by calling the binding callback and detecting which properties are called during its execution.
-This can happen many times so you have little control over when and how often a binding callback is called.

-### Dependency Collection

-Even if the implementation of a binding callback doesn't change, the dependencies of that callback can change during runtime.
-For example some dependencies may be called inside an `if` statement so won't be detected if that `if` initially returns false.
-This means that there is a trade-off when collecting dependencies.
-Either execute the callback frequently to see if it has any new dependencies or execute it less often, perhaps only once and run the risk of a dependency being missed.
-In almost every case Datum takes the first option aggresively collecting dependencies so that none are ever missed.
-This means that you should never put expensive computation or expensively access resouces from a binding callback or call any method that would do so.
-In particuar you should never initiate network requests from a binding callback.

-Of course you may well want to make a network request or access an expensive resource automatically when the view model updates.
-In this case the correct tool is the *update* binding.
-In contrast to all the other binding callbacks, the update binding collects its dependencies only once when it is first bound.
-After that it is only re-executed when one of those dependencies changes.
-It is therefore safe to put expensive operations in an update binding since they will only be run when necessary.
-However you must make sure that all of it's dependencies can be found when they are initally collected.

 ### Serialisation

 It is common to want to be able to turn objects into JSON to send to the server.